Chart Color Schemes

 Age

-Far Central West's median age exceeds the national pattern
+Far Central West's population is slightly older than the national pattern